Dear Readers and Commenters,

 When I moderate comments, I routinely tread fine lines, navigate gray areas, cling to slippery slopes, and walk across thin ice.
 And not always successfully.
 But that comes with the territory, as they say.

 1. Do not comment on what you imagine the article says based on the headline or the first paragraph.
 If you haven’t read the entire article, do not comment on the article itself because you don’t know what it says, and your imagination is likely wrong.
-A comment will go into the shredder if it’s clear to me that a commenter is discussing, or especially arguing with, what they think the article said, when the article didn’t say it (the shredder replaces the tag “RTGDFA”).
+A comment will either go into the shredder or get slapped with “RTGDFA” if it’s clear to me that a commenter is discussing, or especially arguing with, what they think the article said, when the article didn’t say it.

 2. If you didn’t read the article and want to comment, great, no problem, many commenters do, but make sure it’s not about what you think the article said.
 Your comment could be an anecdote, experiences, or observations related more or less to the topic, and that’s always welcome.